raganwald-deprecated/homoiconic/2010/03/significant_whitespace.md

 Significant Whitespace
 ======================

-I've always been a big fan of Javascript's good parts.
+I've always been a big fan of JavaScript's good parts.
 But for various reasons, I "disappeared myself" whenever the subject of writing DOM manipulation browser code came up in a project.
-Sure, I did some interesting things with Javascript, like a complex form with dynamic field generation and a validation engine that ran in the browser and on the server using Rhino.
+Sure, I did some interesting things with JavaScript, like a complex form with dynamic field generation and a validation engine that ran in the browser and on the server using Rhino.
 (Would you believe there was nitpicking over whether this was "J2EE-compliant?")
 But overall, I must admit that I've not liked dealing with browser quirks and fussing with the DOM.

 But times change and we must change with them.
 So I decided it was time to get off the couch and embrace the DOM.
 My latest hobby project is a small [Goban program](http://github.com/raganwald/wood_and_stones "Wood & Stones") written for Mobile Safari on the iPad.
-I'm trying to really use Javascript to give the game play more of an app feel than a web page feel.
-That seemed to require a little more oomph than Prototype supplies, especially since I have no particular interest in making my Javascript behave more "class-like."
+I'm trying to really use JavaScript to give the game play more of an app feel than a web page feel.
+That seemed to require a little more oomph than Prototype supplies, especially since I have no particular interest in making my JavaScript behave more "class-like."
 I went in search of a new library to learn.

-The word on the street was that there were a bunch of powerful Javascript libraries kicking around, but the one thing I consistently heard about John Resig's [jQuery](http://jquery.com/ "jQuery: The Write Less, Do More, JavaScript Library") was that it "Changes the way you think about programming."
+The word on the street was that there were a bunch of powerful JavaScript libraries kicking around, but the one thing I consistently heard about John Resig's [jQuery](http://jquery.com/ "jQuery: The Write Less, Do More, JavaScript Library") was that it "Changes the way you think about programming."
 And while I am far from done learning new things, I will admit that I have been provoked into wondering whether significant whitespace could be a really good thing.

 Let me show you what I am thinking about.
 One of jQuery's consistent styles is for most 'methods' to return the receiver, which allows you to chain method calls.
 For example: